 If you need to speak to someone right away about your current situation, feel free to call us at 217-726-9200 or email us at info@EdwardsGroupLLC.com.
 One of our Client Coordinators will be happy to help you.
 To continue learning more about long-term care planning, click here to watch a short video from Attorney David Edwards on why you need long-term care planning.

-FREE Medicaid Planning Course
+FREE Medicaid Planning Guide

 Is your spouse, parent or loved one in a nursing home and you’re worried about running out of money?